Intro Research Presentations Publications Students Contact

 Students

 Assembling an ideal team is essential to success.
-I'd like to briefly give a special shout-out to the undergraduate students who helped with my research throughout the years, as this work would not be possible without them.
-I'm also quite proud of the work they completed, and want to use this section as another chance to thank them for their contributions.
+I'd like to acknowledge the undergraduate students who helped with my graduate school research, as this work would not be possible without their diligence and creativity.

 • Andrew Reardon.
 Yale class of 2021, electrical engineering.
 Recipient of a Fall 2019 NASA Connecticut Space Grant Undergraduate Fellowship.